Download This Sample

 Rosa Parks was an activist in the African-American Civil Rights Movement, who became famous when on December 1, 1955, in Montgomery, Alabama, she refused to obey bus driver James F. Blake’s order that she give up her seat in the colored section to a white passenger, after the white section was filled.

-See the fact file below for more facts and information on Rosa Parks or download the double bundle worksheet collection which includes over 30 worksheets to utilise within the classroom or home environment.
+See the fact file below for more facts and information on Rosa Parks or download the double-bundle worksheet collection which includes over 30 worksheets to utilize within the classroom or home environment.

 Rosa Louise McCauley